-Year 4 Autumn Term AUTUMN 1 st Half Autumn 2 nd Half Theme I am Warrior (Romans) Misty Mountain Winding River British Key Question How has modern Britain been shaped by other cultures?
-How does water shape our world?
-Enhancements Visit to Penlee Gallery and Museum - Life in Cornwall Celts and Romans Celts vs Romans Battle Roman Banquet River visit Talk from Matthew Jones Dad - rock climbing Books Running Wild - Michael Morpurgo Ashley Booth - Romans (Non-Fiction) Boudicca (Folk Song) Romulus and Remus (Roman myths) Running Wild - Michael Morpurgo The River - Valerie Bloom (poem) Diary Explanation texts Addressing Stereotypes Role of Women - Boudicca Role of women in the home Climbing is too dangerous for everyone to do it https://www.theguardian.com/world/2019/oct/31/mount-everest-lhakpa-sherpa-climbed-nine-times- world-record British Values Democracy - Were there equal rights for all?
-Upper class (Patricians) Lower Class (Plebians) Rule of Law - Were slaves covered by the same laws as everyone else?
-Individual Liberty - Did Boudicca make the right choices?
-Mutual Respect & Tolerance - What if a boy doesn't want to fight?
-Democracy - Should you pay to fish in the sea/river?
-Rule of Law - Should we limit the number of people who visit a beach?
-(National Trust) Individual Liberty - Can water be stolen?
-Mutual Respect & Tolerance - Can you harm a river?
-Science (All NC subject content covered) States of Matter Pupils should be taught to: • compare and group materials together, according to whether they are solids, liquids or gases • observe that some materials change state when they are heated or cooled, and measure or research the temperature at which this happens in degrees Celsius (°C) • identify the part played by evaporation and condensation in the water cycle and associate the rate of evaporation with temperature Working Scientifically (WS): During years 4, pupils should be taught to use the following practical scientific methods, processes, and skills through the teaching of the programme of study content: • asking relevant questions and using different types of scientific enquiries to answer them • setting up simple practical enquiries, comparative, and fair tests • making systematic and careful observations and, where appropriate, taking accurate measurements using standard units, using a range of equipment, including thermometers and data loggers • gathering, recording, classifying, and presenting data in a variety of ways to help in answering questions • reporting on findings using simple scientific language, drawings, labelled diagrams, keys, bar charts, and tables • reporting on findings from enquiries, including oral and written explanations, displays or presentations of results and conclusions • using results to draw simple conclusions, make predictions for new values, suggest improvements, and raise further questions • identifying differences, similarities or changes related to simple scientifi identify common appliances that run on electricity construct a simple series electrical circuit, identifying and naming its basic parts, including cells, wires, bulbs, switches and buzzers identify whether or not a lamp will light in a simple series circuit, based on whether or not the lamp is part of a complete loop with a battery recognise that a switch opens and closes a circuit and associate this with whether or not a lamp lights in a simple series circuit recognise some common conductors and insulators, and associate metals with being good conductors Working Scientifically (WS): During years 4, pupils should be taught to use the following practical scientific methods, processes, and skills through the teaching of th programme of study content: asking relevant questions and using different types of scientific enquiries to answer them setting up simple practical enquiries, comparative, and fair tests
+PERRANPORTH COMMUNITY PRIMARY SCHOOL cience Scheme of Work P erranporth C P School 🗳 🔆 Year 4 Autumn T erm AUTUMN 1 st Half Autumn 2 nd Half Science (All NC subject content covered) States of Matter Pupils should be taught to: • compare and group materials together, according to whether they are solids, liquids or gases • observe that some materials change state when they are heated or cooled, and measure or research the temperature at which this happens in degrees Celsius (°C) • identify the part played by evaporation and condensation in the water cycle and associate the rate of evaporation with temperature Working Scientifically (WS): During years 4, pupils should be taught to use the following practical scientific methods, processes, and skills through the teaching of the programme of study content: • asking relevant questions and using different types of scientific enquiries to answer them • setting up simple practical enquiries, comparative, and fair tests • making systematic and careful observations and, where appropriate, taking accurate measurements using standard units, using a range of equipment, including thermometers and data loggers • gathering, recording, classifying, and presenting data in a variety of ways to help in answering questions • reporting on findings using simple scientific language, drawings, labelled diagrams, keys, bar charts, and tables • reporting on findings from enquiries, including oral and written explanations, displays or presentations of results and conclusions • using results to draw simple conclusions, make predictions for new values, suggest improvements, and raise further questions • using results to draw simple conc construct a simple series electrical circuit, identifying and naming its basic parts, including cells, wires, bulbs, switches and buzzers identify whether or not a lamp will light in a simple series circuit, based on whether or not the lamp is part of a complete loop with a battery recognise that a switch opens and closes a circuit and associate this with whether or not a lamp lights in a simple series circuit recognise some common conductors and insulators, and associate metals with being good conductors Working Scientifically (WS): During years 4, pupils should be taught to use the following practical scientific methods, processes, and skills through the teaching of the programme of study content: asking relevant questions and using different types of scientific enquiries to answer them setting up simple practical enquiries, comparative, and fair tests making systematic and careful observations and, where appropriate, taking accurate measurements using standard units, using a range of equipment, including thermometers and data loggers WS opportunities Observing over time What happens to ice when it is heated?
+What happens can sort materials to chocolate can sort materials according to their state of matter. wheat happens to a puddle on a hot day? according to their Observing over time Image: Secondary Sources How much Image: Secondary Sources Ionger will an Image: Secondary Sources extra cell make Are all a component Are all work? i.e. one Distervise batteries v three three Secondary Sources batteries?
+Work